-SteelSeries 7H Headphones review
+SteelSeries 7H Headphones full review

 SteelSeries has always been known for their impressive gear aimed at gamers.
 The SteelSeries 7H headphones is aimed at Pro Gamers (or at least gamers who take their gaming very seriously).
 The headphones come at a definite premium but are they really worth it?
 Let's find out.